richorama/richorama.github.io/_posts/2015-01-13-thoughts-on-deploying-orleans.md

 ## What would the plugin look like?

-The plugin itself would contain the Orleans runtime binaries and configuration XML.
+The plugin itself would contain the Orleans runtime binaries.

 It would also contain an `Orleans.csplugin` file which would look something like this: